joelouthan/theologic.us/content/posts/prayers/2020-07-04-am_prayers.md

 Heal Gerry.
 Be with Jan and all of the Melenkas in this time.

+I thank you for their healing.
+Lord save them to the utmost of your presence.

 ## Daily

-On marriage: **Sarah, my love**
+On marriage: **Sarah, my love** my words are coming out of wounds and sin.
+I repent and ask for your grace and forgiveness.

-On true friendship: **For my Jonathan**
+On true friendship: **For my Jonathan** thank you for his life.
+Thank you for this moment

-On sanctification: **Lord, help me to gentle, patient, and tender like you**
+On sanctification: **Lord, help me to gentle, patient, and tender like you** continue to do you work in me.

 On holiness: **Lord, as you draw me closer, please Lord please stop making everything about me.
 I still see lust on my heart and I still want to look at every woman not my wife.
 World is telling me lies.
-But you have gave me eyes for my wife anything.
+But you have gave me eyes for my wife over anyone else.
 One day you will remove the foolish, prideful, lustful instincts and thoughts in thinking every woman is after me.
 I am a fool and a sinner.
 Every day I will repent.
 Discipline your son as you see fit but make me more like your Son.
 Do not let your Spirit depart from me.
-Amen.
+Amen.**

 On prophesying: **Lord, let me preach your gospel, die, and then be forgotten**